The purpose of the statewide health improvement program is to:

 (a) The commissioner shall provide content expertise, technical expertise, training to grant recipients, and advice on evidence-based strategies, including those based on populations and types of communities served.
 The commissioner shall ensure that the statewide health improvement program meets the outcomes established under subdivision 2 by conducting a comprehensive statewide evaluation and assisting grant recipients to modify or discontinue interventions found to be ineffective.

 (b) For the purposes of carrying out the grant program under this section, including for administrative purposes, the commissioner shall award contracts to appropriate entities to assist in training and provide technical assistance to grantees.

 (c) Contracts awarded under paragraph (b) may be used to provide technical assistance and training in the areas of:

 (3) community asset building and risk behavior reduction;

 (6) community, school, health care, work site, and other site-specific strategies; and

 (7) health equity.

-(a) Using the outcome measures established in subdivision 3, the commissioner shall conduct a biennial evaluation of the statewide health improvement program funded under this section.
+(a) Using the outcome measures established in subdivision 3, the commissioner shall conduct a biennial evaluation of the statewide health improvement program grants funded under this section.
+The evaluation must use the most appropriate experimental or quasi-experimental design suitable for the grant activity or project.
 Grant recipients shall cooperate with the commissioner in the evaluation and provide the commissioner with the information necessary to conduct the evaluation, including information on any impact on the health indicators listed in section 62U.10, subdivision 6, within the geographic area or among the population targeted.